Last updated May 7, 2016.

 Once the 9.x branch is open for development, this policy will be updated to document the workflow for fixing issues that exist in both 8.x and 9.x.
 (The general goal, however, is not to hold up Drupal 8 backports on "ideal" fixes that involve far-reaching changes or refactoring that would only be appropriate for Drupal 9.
 Instead, the issue can usually be fixed in a minimal backportable way for Drupal 9 first, then a separate cross-linked Drupal 9 issue can be created for the far-reaching fix which can continue at its own pace.)

 Why do we do it like this?

-- The focus of core developers, especially those who are formal or informal gatekeepers for particular areas of core, is always on the current development version.
-Therefore patches against 8.x will get more attention than those against 7.x or 6.x.
+- The focus of core developers, especially those who are formal or informal gatekeepers for particular areas of core, is often on the current development version.
+Therefore patches against 8.x will usually get more attention than those against 7.x.

-- The issue queues of stable versions should be limited to patches going through the backport process or those which don't apply to the new version, keeping them more manageable for branch maintainers who while the release is stable are in 'maintenance mode'.
+- The active issue queues of previous stable versions should be limited to patches going through the backport process or those which don't apply to the new version, keeping them more manageable for branch maintainers who while the release is stable are in 'maintenance mode'.

 - Applying patches to the current development version gives them a window (even if it's a short one) to be tested in the 'unstable' version of core, before they are applied to the version that thousands of people are using.
 This gives a bit more time to find inadvertent bugs or other side-effects that may be introduced.

 For more information on the history and rationale behind the current policy, see(the issue in which this was discussed and agreed upon) and (where the policy was updated for the new core release cycle).

 See What patches may be added to a stable release of Drupal core? for further details.